 In November 2023, the FASB issued ASU No. 2023-07, Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures (ASU 2023-07), which requires public entities to disclose significant segment expenses that are regularly provided to the Chief Operating Decision Maker (CODM) and details of how the CODM uses financial reporting to assess the performance of a segment.
 ASU 2023-07 is effective for fiscal years beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2024, with early adoption permitted.
 This ASU will likely result in additional required disclosure when adopted.
-The Company is currently evaluating the provisions of this ASU and the impact on its financial statements and related disclosures.

 In December 2023, the FASB issued ASU 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures (ASU 2023-09), which requires additional income tax disclosures in the rate reconciliation table for federal, state and foreign income taxes, in addition to more details about the reconciling items in some categories when items meet a certain quantitative threshold.
 ASU 2023-09 is effective for annual periods beginning after December 15, 2024 with early adoption permitted.
-The Company is currently evaluating the impact of this standard, but does not expect that it will have a material impact on its financial statements.
+The Company does not expect that this standard will have a material impact on its financial statements.